 OCCL supports the concept of moving observatories away from the Kūkahau'ula summit ridge.
-If viewed from only the perspective of the north plateau, then TMT will have a significant impact.
 When viewed from the perspective of the whole summit region, and taking into consideration the off-site re-naturalization programs, OCCL concludes that the physical and environmental aspects of the land will be preserved and in some cases improved upon.